• Recipes

 This post may contain affiliate links.
 Please read my disclosure policy.

-With no advance planning required, this flavorful chicken dinner requires just a few minutes of work in the kitchen.
+With no advance planning required, these pan-seared chicken thighs require just a few minutes of work in the kitchen.

-This recipe for Italian Chicken Thighs is a great one for using dried spices; as the chicken slowly cooks, it will absorb all of those flavors.
-There is no need to marinate the meat, simply sprinkle with seasonings and drop it in the pan.
+This recipe is a great one for using dried spices; as the chicken slowly cooks, it will absorb all of those Italian flavors.
+There is no need to marinate the meat, simply sprinkle each thigh with seasonings and drop it in the pan.

 The hardest part of this recipe is waiting while the chicken slowly cooks on its own.
 You want the skin to be golden-brown with all the fat rendered before you turn the pieces over.